-Widow and Widower Spouses: The Immigration Act of 1990 added a new definition of "spouse" to allow widows and widowers who had been married to a U.S. citizen for at least two years to remain immediate relatives.
+Widow and Widower Spouses.
+The Immigration Act of 1990 added a new definition of "spouse" to allow widows and widowers who had been married to a U.S. citizen for at least two years to remain immediate relatives.
 However, as of October 28, 2009, the INA has been amended to eliminate the two-year requirement.
 Therefore, the widow or widower of a U.S. citizen, who was not legally separated from the U.S. citizen at the time of his or her death, will continue to be considered an immediate relative for two years after the U.S. citizen's death, or until the time he or she remarries, whichever comes first.
-Therefore, persons widowed before October 28, 2009 and who did not have a pending I-130 petition but otherwise meet the above stated criteria may file a self-petition via Form I-360, however, such a petition must be filed by October 28, 2011.
-The interval of the inter
+Persons widowed before October 28, 2009 and who did not have a pending I-130 petition but otherwise met the above stated criteria could file a self-petition via Form I-360; however, such a petition must have been filed by October 28, 2011.

 Note that the widow or widower will need to file a Form I-360 as a self-petitioner rather than filing Form I-130.
-37
+34